tobiasschuerg/supertooltips/README.md

 -----

-To make the ToolTip first appear the second time the activity is shown and then show the subsequent two times unless the ToolTip is dimissed forever by tapping it use an OnboardingTracker like so:
+To make the ToolTip first appear the second time the activity is shown and then show the subsequent two times, unless the ToolTip is dismissed forever by tapping it, use an OnboardingTracker like so:

 ```java
     OnboardingTracker tracker = new OnboardingTracker(this, getString(R.string.tracker_first_button))